 You will need your student login name and a password.

 If you do not have access, then either you are not enrolled or the administrators of MyUni do not know of your enrolment.
-Please call the Student Centre on 8313 5208 (Uni extension 35208) or the MyUni help desk on 8313 3335 (Uni extension 33335) for assistance with MyUni difficulties.
+Please call Ask Adelaide on 8313 5208 (University extension 35208) or the IT help desk on 8313 3000 (University extension 33000) for assistance with MyUni difficulties.

-Selected documentation for this course will be placed on MyUni including lecture overheads, lecture recordings, and tutorials.
+Course materials will be placed on MyUni.
 Note also that Announcements about a course are often made on the relevant page of the MyUni site for the course.
 For example, notifications of a change in lecture venue, updates on availability of course material etc. will be made on the MyUni site.

-A notice to a student by e-mail is considered to have been received and read by the student unless there is a transmission error and the postmaster bounces the message back to us.
-As discussed above, the Announcements page of the MyUni site for this course will also display relevant notices from time to time, so it is in your interest to check your student e-mail and to log on to MyUni regularly.
+We assume that students access e-mail and that their address is the University of Adelaide student address that was assigned on enrolment.
+This is of the form: email@example.com A notice to a student by e-mail is considered to have been received and read by the student unless there is a transmission error and the postmaster bounces the message back to us.
+As discussed above, the Announcements page of the MyUni site for this course will also display relevant notices from time to time, so it is essential that students check their student e-mail and to log on to MyUni regularly.